Skip to content

 A well-oiled Q2C process makes it easy to tailor quotes directly in the CRM and automatically generate contracts with the correct data.
 The salesperson can send them for e-signature in seconds and receive notifications when the recipient opens, comments on, or signs the contract.

 With traceability at every step, you can identify bottlenecks, act at the right time, and shorten the lead time from first contact to closed deal.
-It’s all about removing friction—for the salesperson, the customer, and the entire organization.
+It’s all about removing friction.
+For the salesperson, the customer, and the entire organization.

 Why RevOps (and the CFO) care